guardrail-dev/guardrail/docs/book.md

 Sample API specification
 ========================

-The following is a complete, annotated OpenAPI specification file:
+The following is a complete, annotated OpenAPI specification file: (guardrail extensions are documented in [Guardrail Extensions](#guardrail-extensions))

 ```yaml
 swagger: "2.0"                              # Which version of the OpenAPI/Swagger specification we are following